sahmedhusain/gigabit/README.md

 ### 📝 Creating & Sharing Content
 **Posting Made Simple**
-Write posts with text and photos.
-Choose who sees each post - everyone, just your followers, or specific people.
-We made it flexible so you can share exactly how you want.
+Write posts with text and photos, pick public/followers/custom audiences, and hit publish.
+Privacy is part of the composer, not an afterthought.

 <div align="center">
   <img src="screenshots/create-post.jpeg" alt="Create Post" />